 Memsource is the company behind Memsource, a complete translation environment for corporate translation departments, translation companies, and translators.
 It includes translation memory, a term base, a free translator’s workbench, and integrated machine translation.
 Memsource was founded by David Canek in Prague, the Czech Republic, in 2010.
 The goal was to develop a cloud-based translation environment that would be easy to use yet full-featured and that could be provided as a service to the entire translation supply chain: translation buyers, translation agencies, and translators.
 Professor Troyer says that “Middlebury Institute TLM faculty and students find that Memsource is intuitive to learn for project managers and linguists, and to have such advanced features available in a cloud-based tool is simply amazing, not to mention its cross-platform editors for Mac and Windows.”
 Memsource has provided the Institute with free access to the Memsource Academic edition.

-Created in 2009, Transifex's mission is to break down language barriers by making localization accessible to everyone.
+Transifex breaks down language barriers by making localization accessible to everyone.
 Their goal is to enable companies to make a difference on a global scale.
-The site hosts almost 20,000 active translation projects and supports more than 150 languages.
-Transifex makes it easy for a project manager to create a translation team to translate most of the common software formats used in mobile and desktop software localization.
+The site hosts thousands of active translation projects and supports more than 450 languages.
+Transifex makes it easy for anyone to translate common software formats used in mobile and desktop software localization.
 Transifex Live enables translation directly on a website, so translators see the text in the correct context, which reduces translation errors and improves quality.
 TLM students use Transifex in their Localization Practicum, a second-year course in which they operate Globe Multilingual Services, a full-service translation and localization agency within the Institute.
-Transifex makes it trivial for TLM students to manage translation and localization projects in which the source content frequently updated, common in Agile software development projects.
+Transifex makes it easy for TLM students to manage translation and localization projects in which the source content is frequently updated.

 Wordfast LLC is a private company based in the U.S. The company develops Wordfast and provides related services.
 The first version of Wordfast was released in 1999.
 At that time, there were only a few TM software packages available, at steep prices.
 The initial idea was to develop a power-to-the-people TM package at an affordable price.
 Today, Wordfast is used by over 35,000 translators worldwide in practically all languages.
 Wordfast is widely used in the academic world for training students in translation technology, including students at the Institute.
 Current students have access to Wordfast Pro at no charge while they are students, and the software is used in computer-assisted translation courses.
 Upon graduation, they can purchase Wordfast Pro at a price that is extremely affordable at a time when many are just launching their translation careers.